stefgehrig/evaluatordilemma/README.md

 # evaluatordilemma

-This repository contains data and analysis code to reproduce results from the article **"Towards a Methodological Toolkit to Mitigate the Evaluator’s Dilemma: a Case Study of Pastoralist Communal Rangelands Management"**.
+This repository contains data and analysis code to reproduce results from the article **"Towards a Methodological Toolkit to Mitigate the Evaluator’s Dilemma: Assessing Pastoralist Rangelands Management in Northern Tanzania"**.

 <body>